-The CellML Metadata 1.0 Specification Working Draft - 2 November 2001
+The CellML Metadata 1.0 Specification Working Draft - 16 January 2002

-2 Overview
+2 Background

-The CellML development team has decided to use existing standards wherever possible to describe metadata for reasons listed below.
-This section describes our use of RDF, Dublin Core, vCard, BQS, and our own CellML Metadata.
+The CellML development team has decided to use existing standards wherever possible to describe metadata.
+RDF, Dublin Core, vCard, and BQS are existing standards used to specify metadata.
+This section describes our use of these standards and our own CellML Metadata.